FAIR PROCESSING AND PRIVACY NOTICE

 - Share your data with third parties for marketing purposes

-We use personal information about members of the public, businesses and organisations to provide fire prevention, fire protection and emergency services to the communities that we serve.
+- We use personal information about members of the public, businesses and organisations to provide fire prevention, fire protection and emergency services to the communities that we serve.
 We also collect and use the personal information of our staff.
+This includes:

 - Firefighting, responding to road traffic collisions and other emergency situations